marfarma/wp-table-reloaded/trunk/readme.txt

 == Frequently Asked Questions ==

+= Can I use WP-Table and WP-Table Reloaded together? =

+Yes!
+You can have both WP-Table and WP-Table Reloaded installed in your WordPress!
+They will not interfere (as they are not using anything together).
+They are completely independent from each other.
+(At the moment, this also means that you can not edit/import your tables from WP-Table in WP-Table Reloaded.
+This might be included in future versions.)

 = Support? =

 If you experience trouble in using the plugin or find a bug, please don't hesitate to tell me about it.
 Right now the preferred way is the comments section of the [plugin page](http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded/) (that way other users with the same problem could get help, too).
 I might add a support forum later.
 Till then you might also consider opening a new topic in the [WordPress Support Forums](http://wordpress.org/support/) and send me the link to your thread.